Sogdia: Abbasid Caliphate (750–819)

 Decorated niche from the Abbasid mosque of Afrasiab, Samarkand, 750–825 CE.

 The Umayyads fell in 750 to the Abbasid Caliphate, which quickly asserted itself in Central Asia after winning the Battle of Talas (along the Talas River in modern Talas Oblast, Kyrgyzstan) in 751, against the Chinese Tang dynasty.
 This conflict incidentally introduced Chinese papermaking to the Islamic world.
 The cultural consequences and political ramifications of this battle meant the retreat of the Chinese empire from Central Asia.
-The An Lushan rebellion in China proper seems to have played a greater role in the withdrawal of Chinese armies from the Western regions rather than the battle in itself.
-Mass conversions to Islam began in the 750s, but the process of Islamization and the gradual waning of the power of local rulers took several more decades.
+The An Lushan rebellion in China proper seems to have played a greater role in the withdrawal of Chinese armies from the western regions than the battle itself.
+Mass conversions to Islam began in the 750s, but the process of Islamisation and the gradual waning of the power of local rulers took several more decades.

 Samanids (819–999)

-The withdrawal of Chinese armies from Central Asia allowed for the rise of the Samanid Empire (819–999), a Persian state centered at Bukhara (in what is now modern Uzbekistan) that had nominally observed the Abbasids as their overlords, yet retained a great deal of autonomy and upheld the mercantile legacy of the Sogdians.
+The withdrawal of Chinese armies from Central Asia allowed for the rise of the Samanid Empire (819–999), a Persian state centred at Bukhara (in what is now modern Uzbekistan) that had nominally observed the Abbasids as their overlords, yet retained a great deal of autonomy and upheld the mercantile legacy of the Sogdians.
 The Samanids occupied the Sogdian region from circa 819 until 999, establishing their capital at Samarkand (819–892) and then at Bukhara (892–999).
-During this time the Sogdian language gradually declined in favor of the Persian language of the Samanids (the ancestor to the modern Tajik language), the spoken language of renowned poets and intellectuals of the age such as Ferdowsi (940–1020).
-So too did the original religions of the Sogdians decline; Zoroastrianism, Buddhism, Manichaeism, and Nestorian Christianity disappeared in the region by the end of the Samanid period.
+During this time the Sogdian language gradually declined in favour of the Persian language of the Samanids (the ancestor of the modern Tajik language), the spoken language of renowned poets and intellectuals of the age such as Ferdowsi (940–1020).
+So too did the original religions of the Sogdians decline: Zoroastrianism, Buddhism, Manichaeism, and Nestorian Christianity disappeared in the region by the end of the Samanid period.
 The Samanids were also responsible for converting the surrounding Turkic peoples to Islam.

 Turkic conquests: Kara-Khanid Khanate (999–1212)

 Detail of a Kara-Khanid ruler of Samarkand (sitting cross-legged on a throne in the complete reconstructed relief), Afrasiab, Samarkand, circa 1200 CE.
 It was possibly defaced in 1212 when the Khwarazmian Empire shah Muḥammad b.
 Tekish took over Samarkand.

-In 999 the Samanid Empire was conquered by an Islamic Turkic power, the Kara-Khanid Khanate (840–1212).
+In 999, the Samanid Empire was conquered by an Islamic Turkic power, the Kara-Khanid Khanate (840–1212).

-From 1212, the Kara-Khanids in Samarkand were conquered by the Kwarazmians.
-Soon however, Khwarezmia was invaded by the early Mongol Empire and its ruler Genghis Khan destroyed the once vibrant cities of Bukhara and Samarkand.
+From 1212, the Kara-Khanids in Samarkand were conquered by the Khwarazmians.
+Soon, however, Khwarezmia was invaded by the early Mongol Empire, and its ruler Genghis Khan destroyed the once vibrant cities of Bukhara and Samarkand.
 However, in 1370, Samarkand saw a revival as the capital of the Timurid Empire.
-The Turko-Mongol ruler Timur brought about the forced immigration to Samarkand of artisans and intellectuals from across Asia, transforming it not only into a trade hub but also into one of the most important cities of the Islamic world.
+The Turko-Mongol ruler Timur brought about the forced migration to Samarkand of artisans and intellectuals from across Asia, transforming it not only into a trade hub but also into one of the most important cities of the Islamic world.